fabric8-analytics/fabric8-analytics-deployment/openshift/README.md

 ```

 to remove the OpenShift project and all allocated AWS resources.

-###### SIGNING IN:
-https://devtools-dev.ext.devshift.net:8443/console/catalog with your Github Account

-In dev_console overview, Please make sure all your services are up and running with at least 1 POD instance.

 ### FAQ's:
 1. In dev_console, `bayesian-data-importer` service is down.